edzillion/godot-stat-math/docs/modules/distributions.rst

    Generates an integer from a Geometric distribution.

    Returns the number of Bernoulli trials needed to get one success (always ≥ 1).
-   Uses inverse transform sampling for efficiency.
+   Uses fast direct sampling for optimal performance.

    Mathematical Note: ``E[X] = 1/p``, ``Var(X) = (1-p)/p²``